European History Network: 3. E-learning and Digitisation

 The arrival of the digital age has transformed and is continuing to transform the study of history and the way it is taught.
 History has embraced the opportunities presented by digitization and e- learning; it is now grasping the ever-greater possibilities offered and tackling the challenges that come with them.
 Indeed, history as discipline possesses the necessary tools, particularly in the vital area of source criticism, to evaluate and validate the vast amount of information made available through the new technologies.

 Interest in making archival materials and collections available has therefore been widely spread among historians.
-There are many university-based projects to digitise collections of archival materials, history journals are well represented in scholarly on- line source collections such as Project MUSE and JSTOR, and discussion forums are a regular feature of history modules.
+There are a number of university-based projects to digitise collections of archival materials, history journals are well represented in scholarly on- line source collections such as Project MUSE and JSTOR, and discussion forums are a regular feature of history modules.
 The value of such developments for the scholar and student of history are evident.

 Digital collections reduce the need to travel to archives, search engines enable relevant material to be found more quickly, the availability of materials online reduces the pressure on paper resources in the library and enable more students to use the same materials simultaneously, and, lastly, e-learning tools provide the opportunity to extend the contact time between teachers and students, and amongst students themselves.
 E-learning also opens up apparently limitless possibilities for distance learning, allowing students across the globe to learn together online.

 There are of course a number of problems associated with digitization and e-learning that have yet to be resolved or that must, at least, be acknowledged alongside the opportunities opened up.
 Digitization has proceeded unevenly, with, for example, a disproportionate representation of English-language materials, and it often reflects the same biases to be found in more traditional collections of materials: thus men tend to be more visible as historical protagonists than women.

 Search engines can limit the unwary scholar to a narrow gaze, only identifying those documents which contain particular terms, while missing others with a more subtle relevance to a particular question, and plucking journal articles and primary materials from their context.
 In terms of e-learning, teachers and students have both expressed concerns about the extent to which online interaction compares favourably with a more traditional lesson in a classroom.